cp-dharti-r/tdd-in-golang-with-gin-and-mysql/README.md

 ## Run Tests

-- For run TDD of user CRUD operation you need to run below command on your root directory:
+- To run the tests of user CRUD operation you need to run the below command on your root directory:

   ```
   go test -v user_test.go